 Enter Bird's Name in Search Box:

-There are a variety of sub-species in the Brant family seen in North America.
-These sub-species or races range in colours of dark black, through to very light shades of grey.
-The Black Brant is a native goose of the north-western regions of the continent.
-These colours toned down in shades of grey as they are seen, going from west to east in North America, to the very light coloured Pale-bellied Brant of the Atlantic regions.
+A variety of sub-species in the Brant family are seen in North America.
+These sub-species or races range in colours from dark black, through to very light shades of grey.
+The Black Brant is a native goose of the northwestern regions of the continent.
+These colours tone down in shades of grey as they are seen, going from west to east in North America, to the very light coloured Pale-bellied Brant of the Atlantic regions.
 These birds can also be seen with brown plumage.
-Brant breeds in the on the tundra and the high arctic, arriving on the nesting grounds when there are still signs of snow and ice.
+Brant breeds on the tundra and the high arctic arriving on the nesting grounds when there are still signs of snow and ice.

-Brant is a member of the goose family, and is considered one of the smaller geese seen on the continent.
-Unlike most geese, Brant do not fly in an organized "V" pattern, but bunched together like flocks of birds, such has blackbirds for an example.
-They have an unique call, making them easy to recognized.
+Brant is a member of the goose family and is considered one of the smaller geese seen on the continent.
+Unlike most geese, Brant do not fly in an organized "V" pattern but bunch together like flocks of birds, such has blackbirds as an example.
+They have an unique call which makes them easy to recognize.